 The Troubleshooting and Frequent Asked Questions sections may contain contain useful hints about installing and running JHelioviewer.

 The following YouTube video demonstrates some basic functionalities of the interface.

 The main user interface consists of the toolbar, the image canvas, the timeline canvas, the control panels, the view status and the mouse position indicators.

-The image on the image canvas can be rotated, translated and annotated.
+The image on the image canvas can be rotated, rotated around the axis, translated and annotated.
 Each of those interaction modes can be enabled in the image controlling part of the toolbar.